alezost/stumpwm-config/README.md

 ## About

-My configuration of [StumpWM](https://github.com/stumpwm/stumpwm).
-I separated my settings into several files instead of using a single `.stumpwmrc`.
+My configuration for [StumpWM](https://github.com/stumpwm/stumpwm).
+I separate my settings into several files instead of using a single `.stumpwmrc`.

-I hope you find something useful here.

 ## Files